opatiny/rc2/README.md

 ## Documentation

-You might find a lot more of documentation about this project can be found in the [documentation](https://github.com/opatiny/rc2/tree/master/documentation) section of this repository.
+You can find a lot mor documentation about this project in the [documentation](https://github.com/opatiny/rc2/tree/master/documentation) section of this repository.
 There, you will find pictures, a developed abstract, and the paper about this project.

 ## Videos